|

 A. The name of that deckzone, which will appear in the deck editor.

-B. The gamezone that the deckzone gets loaded to when you load a deck.
-The default is for the deckzone to be loaded to a gamezone of the same name, so if the the corresponding gamezone is the same name, you can omit this.
+the deckzone to be loaded to a gamezone of the same name, so if the the corresponding gamezone is the same name, you can omit this.

 C. Whether or not the gamezone should be shuffled after it is loaded from a deckzone.
 The default value is that there will be no implicit shuffle.